 The English word lavender is generally thought to be derived from Old French lavandre, ultimately from the Latin lavare (to wash), referring to the use of infusions of the plants

 — Relaxing, sedative, warming, diaphoretic, anti-spasmodic, hypotensive, circulatory relaxant.
-Useful for cooling feverish states, to help relax and sleep, high blood pressure, tension & anxiety, shifting stuck, deeply-held patterns of tension.
+Useful for cooling feverish states, to help relax and sleep, for high blood pressure, tension & anxiety, shifting stuck, deeply-held patterns of tension.

 Quaker bonnet/hat, Mad-Dog, Madweed, Madderweed, Virginia Skullcap, Blue Pimpernel, Helmet Flower, Hoodwort.